Meeting Policy Template

 This meeting policy was created with the purpose of setting clear expectations around meeting habits and behaviours in our company.
-Meeting facilitators and attendees should follow the guidelines in this policy to ensure that meetings are inclusive, collaborative, and a good use of everyone’s time.
+Meeting facilitators and attendees should follow the guidelines in this policy to ensure that meetings are an inclusive, collaborative, and good use of everyone’s time.

-What’s inside Definitive Meeting Policy Template:
+What’s inside this Meeting Policy Template:

 1 🎯 Objectives

-A meeting organizer is the individual who scheduled the meeting, sent invitations to those who are essential to attend and shared the meeting agenda prior to meeting.
+A meeting organizer is an individual who scheduled the meeting, sent invitations to those who are essential to attend and shared the meeting agenda prior to the meeting.
 The organizer should set the objectives and goals of the meeting ahead of time, meaning you and all of the meeting participants have a clear understanding of why the meeting is taking place and what will be discussed.
 Make sure to think twice about who you’re inviting and let your meeting agenda guide that decision!

 Hosts should facilitate the timely and productive execution of meetings.
 It’s your job to keep the meeting on track in terms of time and productivity to achieve your objective.
 It’s also your responsibility to ensure psychological safety for everyone involved, meaning ensuring the environment is welcoming, everyone is being heard and participation is balanced.
 Don’t forget to double-check that all of the decisions, next steps, and tasks are documented in detail, include due dates, and are assigned to specific participants, so everyone knows what they’re responsible for.